a propos Franz Kafka’s Metamorphosis

 Gregor’s state resembles the crime victim, the refugee, Jesus’ last months.
 The caring Grete betrays him, like Judas (Gregor has planned to pay for the conservatoire she wishes to attend), exclaiming Gregor as a thing, an animal that ‘must be gotten rid of’.
-The meat-eating lodgers perform as the three stupid rather than wise men, and the cleaning woman’s testimony concerning Gregor’s resurrection is never permitted to be enunciated to the uninterested family.
+The meat-eating lodgers perform as the three stupid, rather than wise, men, and the cleaning woman’s testimony concerning Gregor’s resurrection is never permitted to be enunciated before the uninterested family.

 All since Gregor, according to the family-society, has invaded them: ‘this animal plagues us.’
 Gregor is guilty of no longer being able to support the family, of being deemed disgusting to the family, of not fitting into the family order, of being the scapegoat.
 Gregor is imposed with the responsibility for his marginalization, and is made into dirt, and subsequently a corpse (that resurrects).
 Gregor ‘must die’ but is ’alive until dawn’.
 When Gregor has died, the family moves to a smaller apartment, and looks forward to Grete’s debut on the marriage market, where she, with her ‘voluptuous’ body, may obtain ‘a canny man’.
 The absurd system makes a new round.

 Before the human family has been transformed into persecutors, Gregor ponders: ‘But how would things go if now all tranquillity, all prosperity, all contentment should come to an awful end?‘ The prophetic body bears witness to what is going to happen in the coming fascist ideology and morphology; what will happen to the one who is ascribed the categories constructed as worthless and, step-by-step, is politically transformed into an insect, betrayed by humanity.
 The method of creating fear and contempt for weakness, the stigmatization of subordinated minorities: Say that they are like X, say that they are X, interpret them as X; say that they are the ones we habitually annihilate or must annihilate.